 - 1.4.2 Governing Board Clerk.
 The Governing Board Clerk ("Clerk"), or their designee, shall record all minutes of meetings of the Board, keep the records of the Governing Board, and perform such other duties as may be delegated by the Board.
-The APCO shall appoint the Clerk. - 1.5 Ethical Conduct.
+The APCO shall appoint the Clerk. - 1.5 Ethical Conduct by Board Members.
 It is the policy of the District to maintain the highest ethical standards for its Board Members.
 The proper operation of the District requires that decisions and policy be made within the proper channels of governmental structure, that public office not be used for personal gain, and that Board Members remain objective and responsive to the needs of the public they serve.
 Accordingly, it is the policy of the District that Board Members and District employees maintain the highest standard of honesty, integrity, and fairness in carrying out their duties.
-This Article sets forth the minimum ethical standards to be followed by the Board. - 1.6 Responsibility of Public Office.
+This Article sets forth the minimum ethical standards to be followed by the Board. - 1.6 Ethical Conduct by District employees.
+It is the policy of the District that District staff, as County employees, act in accordance with the San Diego County Code of Ethics in the performance of District business. - 1.7 Responsibility of Public Office.
 Board Members are obligated to uphold the Constitution of the United States and the Constitution of the State of California.

-Board Members will comply with applicable laws, including but not limited to, laws regulating ethical conduct, including the Political Reform Act of 1974 (Gov. Code § 81000 et seq. and implementing regulations), Government Code section 1090, et seq., and any other applicable financial disclosure and open government laws.
+Board Members will comply with applicable laws, including but not limited to, laws regulating ethical conduct, including the Political Reform Act of 1974 (Gov. Code § 81000 et seq. and implementing regulations), Government Code section 1090, et seq., Government Code section 84308 and any other applicable financial disclosure and open government laws.

-1.7 Conflict of Interest Code.
-The Political Reform Act of 1974 (Gov. Code § 81000 et seq. and implementing regulations) requires the District to adopt and promulgate a conflict of interest code.
-All District officials shall comply with the District's thenapplicable conflict of interest code, as may be amended or replaced from time to time.
+1.8 Conflict of Interest Code.
+The District' adopted Conflict of Interest Code, attached hereto as Attachment C, is required by the Political Reform Act of 1974 (Gov. Code § 81000 et seq. and implementing regulations).
+This Code meets the requirements in Section 18730 of Title 2 of the California Code of Regulations.
+The Code applies to Governing Board members when conducting District business, and for District employees has the force of law.
+Violation of this Code is a misdemeanor.
+The District shall publish this Code on its website and may incorporate the Code into a District Administrative Code of District policy manual at a later date.
+All District employees and Governing Board members shall comply with the District's thenapplicable conflict of interest code, as it may be recodified, amended or replaced from time to time.

-1.8 Meetings; Time and Place.
+1.9 Meetings; Time and Place.